jisc-services/Public-Documentation/PublicationsRouter/v2/api/API.md

 You will not be able to tell from this endpoint which repositories have been identified as targets for this notification.

 ---
-### Notification Endpoint
+### Individual Notification Endpoint

-This endpoint will return to you the JSON record for an individual notification, or the packaged content associated with it.
+This endpoint will return to you the JSON record for an individual notification.

-### Individual Notification

 The JSON metadata associated with a notification is publicly accessible, so anyone can access this endpoint.